joshlopez97/FireEscape/docs/index.md

 <img style="display:inline-block" src="https://raw.githubusercontent.com/joshlopez97/FireEscape/master/docs/img/game_loss1.gif" alt="game_loss1.gif" style="height: 270px;">
 <img style="display:inline-block" src="https://raw.githubusercontent.com/joshlopez97/FireEscape/master/docs/img/game_loss2.gif" alt="game_loss2.gif" style="height: 270px;">

+#### Problem
+The goal of the game is to complete the map using the least amount of moves possible with the most remaining health possible.
+We are using Q-Learning and Deep Q-Learning to find the optimal solution to a map and perform better than a normal player would be able to, or Djikstra's shortest path would be able to.
+For more information on our progress so far, take a look at our [Status Report](status.html).

 #### Relevant Links
 - [Fire Damage in Minecraft](https://minecraft.gamepedia.com/Damage#Fire)